Generic name: dicyclomine (oral/injection) [ dye-SYE-kloe-meen ]

 How should I take dicyclomine?

-Talk with your doctor if your symptoms do not improve after 2 weeks of treatment.
+Call your doctor if your symptoms do not improve after 2 weeks.

 Store at room temperature away from moisture and heat.